jordannTed/guidelines/index.md

 - [What is not allowed](http://guide.careervillage.org/#what-is-not-allowed)
 - [Do’s and Don’ts](http://guide.careervillage.org/#dos-and-donts)
 - [How we respond when content does not meet our guidelines](http://guide.careervillage.org/#what-we-do-when-content-doesnt-meet-our-guidelines)
-- Changes to our guidelines- what happens when our guidelines get updated
+- Changes to our guidelines-what happens when our guidelines get updated

-## CareerVillage.org community members
+## CareerVillage.org Community Members
 *You can see the full description of each user type in our [Terms of Service](https://www.careervillage.org/terms/).*

 **Students**